Monday

 Summary

-The minister began by expressing condolences to the families of Cher Maximen and Mussie Imnetu, who tragically lost their lives in violent incidents around the Notting Hill carnival.
+In a statement to the House of Commons, the minister expressed condolences to the families of Cher Maximen and Mussie Imnetu, who tragically lost their lives in violent incidents around the Notting Hill carnival.
 The minister praised the swift action of the police in charging suspects in both cases, emphasizing that there is no place for such senseless violence on the streets.
-Turning to the violent disorder that occurred earlier in the summer, the minister recounted the horrific attack in Southport on July 29th, where three young girls lost their lives.
-The minister spoke of the bravery, compassion, and distress of the emergency services who responded to the incident, and noted that a suspect has been charged, with the investigation ongoing.
-However, the minister expressed outrage that in the hours following the Southport attack, the same Southport police were subjected to violent attacks from criminals and thugs, who pelted them with bricks and bottles, and even attacked a local mosque.
-The minister condemned this disgraceful disorder, stating that it was not a protest, but rather "thuggery, racism and crime" perpetrated by those with existing criminal convictions.
-The minister outlined the government's robust and swift response, including the deployment of over 40,000 officer shifts by public order officers, the Crown Prosecution Service's deployment of additional prosecutors, and the acceleration of new prison places.
-In total, around 1,280 people have been arrested, 800 charges have been made, and over 570 individuals have been brought before the courts.
-Looking ahead, the minister announced several key steps the government will take, including a review of the coordination and intelligence systems for public order policing, the recruitment of thousands more neighborhood police officers and community support officers, a rapid review of extremism, and strengthening the requirements for social media companies to take responsibility for harmful content.
+The minister then addressed the violent disorder that occurred earlier in the summer, recounting the horrific attack in Southport that claimed the lives of three young girls.
+The minister spoke of the bravery and compassion of the emergency services who responded to the incident, and the solidarity shown by the Southport community and the country.
+However, the minister expressed outrage that within hours of the previous statement, the same Southport police were subjected to violent attacks from criminals and thugs, with the local mosque also being targeted.
+The minister condemned the disgraceful violent disorder that erupted in several towns and cities across the country, with over 100 police officers injured and various public and religious buildings attacked.
+The minister made it clear that these were not protests, but rather acts of thuggery, racism, and crime, perpetrated by individuals with existing criminal convictions.
+In response, the government and the criminal justice system took swift and robust action, with the Prime Minister announcing a new national violent disorder programme, the deployment of over 40,000 officer shifts by public order officers, and the Crown Prosecution Service deploying additional prosecutors to ensure a strong and determined response.
+The minister stated that this response has provided a strong deterrent and restored order.
+Looking ahead, the minister outlined several next steps, including a review of the coordination and intelligence systems for public order policing, the recruitment of more neighborhood police officers and community support officers, a rapid review of extremism, and measures to hold social media companies accountable for the proliferation of harmful content.
+The minister also assured that the government stands ready to support the police through special grants and the Riot Compensation Act.
 The minister acknowledged the horror felt by the country at the scenes of violence and disorder, but emphasized that the criminals and thugs do not represent Britain.
-Instead, the minister highlighted the many examples of decent people coming together to support each other and rebuild their communities, which serve as a message to the extremists that they do not speak for the nation.
+Instead, the minister highlighted the acts of selflessness and community spirit displayed by the public in the aftermath, as a message to the perpetrators that they do not speak for the nation.

 © 2024 Parlia